XANi/goneric/README.md

 * `MapSliceKey` - Convert map to slice of its keys. `map[K]V -> []K`
 * `MapSliceValue` - Convert map to slice of its values. `map[K]V -> []V`
 * `MapErr` - Same as `Map` but function can return error that will stop the loop and propagate it out.  `T1... -> ([]T2,err)`
-* `MapSliceErr` - Same as `MapSlice` but function can return error that will stop the loop and propagate it out.  `T1... -> ([]T2,err)`
+* `MapSliceErr` - Same as `MapSlice` but function can return error that will stop the loop and propagate it out.  `[]T1 -> ([]T2,err)`
 * `MapSliceSkip` - Same as `MapSlice` but function can return true in second argument to skip the entry. `[]T1 -> []T2`
 * `MapSliceErrSkip` - Same as `MapSliceErr` but `ErrSkip` error type can be used to skip entry instead of erroring out.  `[]T1 -> ([]T2,err)`
 * `MapToSlice` - use `f(K,V)V2` to generate slice from map.  `map[K]V -> []V2`
 * `MapToSliceSorted` - use `f(K,V)V2` to generate slice from map, elements are parsed in order sorted via `sortedFuncLess(left K, right K)`.
    `map[K]V -> sort(K,K) -> []V2`
-* `MapMergeNonzero` - replace map value with second map if it is not zero/empty and return it as new map
+* `MapMergeNonzero` - merge two maps, with non-zero values from second map overwriting values from first, returned as new map
-* `MapMergeFunc` - merge 2 map values using thru function and return as 3rd map.
+* `MapMergeFunc` - merge 2 maps using function to compute the final value, returned as new map.
+   Function is called for every key of the union of both maps, getting zero value for a key missing from one of them.

 ### Filter